nantucket

 Note: Normally, today would be a Film Friday post, but tomorrow is town meeting and I didn’t have a chance to get this post finished up last night, so I’m sharing it tonight before tomorrow’s big vote.
 Film Friday will resume next week.

-Every spring, in old-fashioned small-town New England style, the entire town packs into the high school auditorium to vote on everything from tax and finances, to bylaws and zoning.
+Every spring, in old-fashioned small-town New England style, the entire town packs into the high school auditorium to vote on everything from tax and finances, to bylaws and zoning [PDF].
 This year is big with several exciting, but also controversial, issues including the addition of a windmill at the landfill and — what Chris and I are most excited about — funding for a new affordable housing community.

 I’ve not made a secret of the fact that we are on a tight budget and that we made sacrifices to move out to Nantucket.
 Both Chris and I believe 100% that each and every sacrifice we have made is worth it because we so very muchvalue having me at home with Nora.
 I’ve also mentioned here and there that, while we love Nantucket and want it to be our permanent home, it can be discouraging to know that if we live here, we will likely never own a home.